 As scary as it sounds, the body virtually begins to fall apart as the existing collagen breaks down and is not replaced.

-But now there is a saving grace in using sustainably farmed sea moss.
-Vegan collagen sources are now 100% plant based, verified!
-I can say that ‘hand on heart’ having visited sea moss farms in multiple countries.
+But now there is a saving grace in using sustainably farmed Sea Moss.
+Supporting Vegan collagen sources are now 100% plant based!
+I can say that ‘hand on heart’ having visited places where Sea Moss grows in multiple countries.

-Taking time to explore farms and speak with the Farmers, I’ve learned a lot on my journey.
+Taking time to explore different places and speak with the Growers, I’ve learned a lot on my journey.

-So, now you can welcome collagen back into your life knowing that you are doing no harm.
-More than that, you can rest assured that you are contributing to a sustainable venture when you buy sea moss that is responsibly cultivated, and not wildcrafted.
+So, now you can get excited about collagen supporting solutions being back into your life knowing that you are doing no harm.
+More than that, you can rest assured that you are contributing to a sustainable venture when you buy Sea Moss that is responsibly cultivated, and not wildcrafted.

-But it’s not just collagen that sea moss offers.
+But it’s not just collagen support that Sea Moss offers.
 There is an abundance of minerals that are beneficial to good health.
-Curious about how sea moss can benefit you in other ways?
-We’ve put together a list of our top 10 benefits of sea moss.

 Alternative Vegan Collagen Sources; Spirulina